wix-incubator/eslint-plugin-lodash/docs/rules/collection-return.md

 # Collection Return Statement

-When using a lodash collection method that isn't forEach, the iteratee should return a value, otherwise it could result in either unclear code or unexpected results.
+When using a Lodash collection method that isn't forEach, the iteratee should return a value, otherwise it could result in either unclear code or unexpected results.

 ## Rule Details